rerdavies/pipedal/README.md

 ## Building and Installing PiPedal

-PiPedal has only been tested on Raspbian, and has limited testing on Ubuntu Studio.
+PiPedal has only been tested on Raspbian, and Ubuntu.
 But pull requests to correct problems with building PiPedal on other versions of Linux are welcome.

 To build PiPedal, a Raspberry Pi 4B, with at least 4GB of memory is recommended.
-You should be able to cross-compile PiPedal easily enough, but we do not currently provide support for this.
-Consult CMake documentation on how to cross-compile source.
+You should be able to cross-compile PiPedal easily enough, but we do not currently provide support on how to do this.
+Visual Studio Code provides excellent support for cross-compiling, which will work with the PiPedal build.
+Or consult CMake documentation on how to cross-compile source.

+### Prerequisites

 Run the following commands to install build tools required by the PiPedal build.